-Fine print: You must restrict yourself to the basic regular expression operations covered in class and on homework assignments: rs, $r \mid s$, r^ , r^+ , r^- , character classes like [a-cxy] and [^aeiou], abbreviations name=regexp, and parenthesized regular expressions.
+Fine print: You must restrict yourself to the basic regular expression operations covered in class and on homework assignments: rs, r|s, r^ , r^ , r^ , character classes like [a-cxy] and [^aeiou], abbreviations name=regexp, and parenthesized regular expressions.
 No additional operations that might be found in the "regexp" packages in various Unix programs, scanner generators like JFlex, or programming language libraries are allowed.

-(b) (10 points) Draw a DFA that accepts all valid Gaussian integers described above and generated by the regular expression from part (a).
+(b) (10 points) Draw a DFA that accepts all binary strings generated by the regular expression from part (a).
+(It is possible, but not necessary, to do this with only 6 states)